isabelcosta/smart-home-project/README.md

 - A house configuration, is specificated in a XML file according to DomoBus Specification. (http://www.domobus.net/)

 ### Modules:
-- **app** - all code related to the android app; dependency on :utils
+- **app** - all code related to the android app; dependency on :commonLib
-- **server** - all code related to the server; dependency on :utils and JSON-java
+- **server** - all code related to the server; dependency on :commonLib
-- **commonlib** - contains all common classes like xml parser entities and XML loader
+- **commonlib** - contains all common classes like XML parser entities and XML loader

 ### Libraries:
-- JSON-java - https://github.com/stleary/JSON-java - to parse XML files
 - ButterKnife - https://github.com/JakeWharton/butterknife - to bind views easily
+- Retrofit - https://github.com/square/retrofit - to call web requests
+- GSON - https://github.com/google/gson -  to convert Java Objects into their JSON representation and vice-versa